badrit-3017/Business_Manager_Mobile_App/README.md

 # A sample Business Manager Mobile App

 A flutter app for business owners to manage their business.
 Currently users can check on active projects and personal expenses.
+The backend is hosted on google firestore.
+All code files are written in dart.